Hylke95/CLIMAIDE/README.md

 ## Acknowledgments

-Special thanks to the ROCKE-3D team for making this groundbreaking model and its documentation available to the community.
-This project would not be possible without their continued efforts to support open scientific modeling.
+Special thanks to the ROCKE-3D team for making this GCM and its documentation available to the community.

 ## License
 MIT – fully open source.
 All outputs and datasets will be freely available, including documentation for reproducibility.